Published in the Japanese language by the Kaiten Kensho-kai organization

 $50.00 per book (shipping price included)

-Read a full description below
+Read the full description below

 Get a personalized autographed copy of “Kaiten” directly from Mike Mair!